StephenXdD/the-one-protocol/README.md

 > **"Wake up, Neo..."**

 **The One Protocol** is an immersive, browser-based terminal simulator that gamifies the plot of *The Matrix*.
-It combines retro aesthetics, real-time procedural animation, and cloud persistence to determine if you have what it takes to be The One.
+It combines retro aesthetics, real-time procedural animation, and cloud persistence logic to determine if you have what it takes to be The One.

 ---